 Kafka Security & the Confluent Platform¶

-Kafka 0.9.0 brokers can now listen on multiple ports, where each port supports the configured protocol.
+Since 0.9.0, Kafka brokers can listen on multiple ports, where each port supports the configured protocol.
 This can be done by adding a

 Here is an example broker config with both

 PLAINTEXT port, you need to set

 PLAINTEXT in the producer and consumer property.
 The documentation on adding security to a running cluster can provide additional insight on broker support for multiple security protocols as well as instructions for adding security to a running cluster.

 Here are a few additional observations/strategies to keep in mind when securing your Kafka cluster along with Kafka-REST and Schema Registry:

 - With respect to Kafka ACLs